ROMA Design Group

-ROMA Design Group is an interdisciplinary firm of architects, landscape architects, and urban planners based in San Francisco, California, USA.
+ROMA Design Group is an interdisciplinary firm of architects, landscape architects, and urban planners based in San Francisco, California, United States.
 It was founded in 1968 by American architect George T. Rockrise.

 History

 ROMA Design Group was founded in late 1968 by George T. Rockrise, FAIA, ASLA, AICP.
 Rockrise was an architect with a strong interest in landscape and site design.
 He began his career in Panama during World War II, and then returned to New York City, working for Edward D. Stone and Skidmore, Owings, and Merrill (United Nations).
 Rockrise then worked in California, for the landscape architect Thomas Dolliver Church.

 In 1950 he established his own practice in San Francisco; George T. Rockrise, A.I.A.
 In 1968 Rockrise formed George T. Rockrise and Associates with Robert A. Odermatt, Robert C. Mountjoy, and James J. Amis becoming principals.
 The firm later became Rockrise, Odermatt, Mountjoy, and Amis, and ultimately ROMA Design Group, as it is known today.

 In the 1980s Boris Dramov, Bonnie Fisher, and Jim Adams became Principals, having met at the Harvard Graduate School of Design.
 Jim Adams later went on to open ROMA's offices in Austin, Texas.

 In 2000, ROMA's design for the Martin Luther King Jr. Memorial in Washington, D.C. was selected as the winning submission in an international architectural design competition.